-FAR # Repeat Assessment Description PP Comment 1 (From last issuance - CP1) Yes monitoring plan for Air Quality indicator to include questions to explore the effects of survey and included direct question of risks related to CO poisoning.
-It included asking incidences of Headache, Weakness, Vomiting, Dizziness, Difficulty breathing and
+FAR# Repeat Assessment Description PP Comment 1 (From last issuance - CP1) Yes The PP shall revise the monitoring plan for Air Quality indicator to include questions to explore the effects of carbon monoxide exposure on the kitchen survey. survey and included direct question of risks related to CO poisoning.
+It included asking incidences of Headache, Weakness, Vomiting,